Essential vegan pantry staples to stock even if you are not vegan / plant-based.

 Nuts are very much like seeds in their contribution to your plant-based pantry.
 They provide a healthy source of protein, fat, fiber, vitamins, minerals, and antioxidants.
 You can snack on them, toast them, add them to salads, and even make your nut butter.

-Having some ready-made spreads and nut butter is also an excellent idea for when you don’t have time to make your own.
+Having some ready-made spreads and nut butter is great for when you don’t have time to make your own.
 If you’re feeling particularly creative, you might even want to try making your dairy-free cheese from soaked cashews.

 These include Raw honey*, molasses, coconut sugar, date sugar, agave, maple syrup.

 Natural sweeteners are essential to have in the pantry.
-Some contain vitamins, minerals, and antioxidants and tend to be better than processed sugars, which can sometimes be made using bone char.
+Some contain vitamins, minerals, and antioxidants .They also tend to be better than processed sugars, which can sometimes be made using bone char.

 They are great to drizzle on vegan snacks like peanut butter on toast or healthy breakfast like chia pudding.
 You can also use them in baking instead of processed sugars.